 There have been several deaths in jet boats in recent years & numerous near misses.
 Small boats also have a reputation for boating in small rivers that have no legal uplifting.
 Please respect the rules.

-WattsCraft believes we make one of the most safe & forgiving small boats.
+WattsCraft believes we design one of the most safe & forgiving hulls.
 However, river jet boating is a risky activity and any boat can roll over or cause injury.
 Please drive your boat within you abilities & the rules.
 Boaters should seek as much information as possible.

 Join JBNZ & learn all the river rules & relevant laws.